JessicaVargas006/iOS-about-me/README.md

 # iOS About Me

-A personal SwiftUI profile app created to showcase structured navigation, custom content sections, and clean mobile interface design.
+A personal SwiftUI profile app designed to present identity, story, interests, and personality through a clean multi-screen mobile interface.

 ## Overview

-This project was built as a personalized SwiftUI application focused on presenting profile-style content in a polished and organized way.
-It highlights my ability to work with SwiftUI layouts, reusable views, and content-driven app design.
+This project was built as part of my iOS development portfolio to demonstrate content-driven app design in SwiftUI.
+Instead of focusing on utilities or analytics, this app highlights how SwiftUI can be used to create a more personal and structured experience with navigation, profile presentation, storytelling, and interactive content sections.

 ## Features

-- Personal profile presentation
+- Home/profile screen
-- Structured content sections
+- Story section with personalized background content
-- Clean SwiftUI interface
+- Favorites screen with hobbies, foods, and colors
-- Organized layout and styling
+- Fun facts screen with interactive random fact display
-- Reusable UI components
+- Clean bottom-tab style navigation
-- Mobile-friendly design
+- Personalized SwiftUI layout and content structure

 ## Built With